sqreen/PyMiniRacer/README.rst

 Compatibility
 -------------

-PyMiniRacer is compatible with Python 2 & 3.
+PyMiniRacer is compatible with Python 2 & 3 and based on ctypes.

 The binary builds have been tested on x86_64 with: